-Still fixated on warming stews, I recently prepared this Moroccan Lamb Stew which not only has heat but the heady aroma of exotic spice.
+Still fixated on warming stews, I recently prepared this lamb stew which not only has heat but the heady aroma of exotic spice.
 Its secret ingredient is ras el hanout.
 Ras el hanout is a north African spice blend which may include upwards of 50 spices, including cinnamon, cardamom, clove, turmeric and cayenne.
 The name, translated, means head of the shop, meaning the best on offer.
 Like many spice blends, there is no one way to make it, and variations exist from home to home, merchant to merchant.

 At first, I made a version of this stew without the addition of ras el hanout, and it was very good.
 When I added ras el hanout to the recipe, the stew was excellent.
 You can find ras el hanout in the spice section of your supermarket or specialty stores.
 If you cannot locate it, then I encourage you to try to make your own version – it’s easy to do.